colin-combe/xwalk/Xwalk/README.txt

 - As the SASD is based on a grid calculation, the default heap size of the Java VM with 64MB is likely to be too small.
 You can increase the heap size with "java -Xmx512m"
 - You can obtain PyMOL for free at the webpage: http://pymol.org/
 - Beware that in order for PyMOL to recognize the script file, the file must have the name ending .pml
-- You can load the script into PyMOL directly at the startup of PyMOL, i.e.
+- You can load the script directly at the startup of PyMOL, i.e. with the command pymol 1brs_1.mmol
-$> pymol 1TAB_c.pml

 CONTACT